Gastroenterology & GI Surgery

 • Conditions of the liver, gallbladder, bile ducts, pancreas and pancreatic duct

-• Removal of polyps, which are growths in the GI tract that usually are not cancerous
+• Polyps, which are growths in the GI tract that usually are not cancerous

 • Bleeding deep in the small intestine